-It’s quite easy to confuse your baby’s hay fever symptoms with the common cold, especially if it occurs outside of spring time and you’ve never suffered with hay fever yourself.
+It’s quite easy to confuse your child’s hay fever symptoms with the common cold, especially if it occurs outside of spring time and you’ve never suffered with hay fever yourself.
 So how can you tell?
 Here are all the symptoms you need to look out for and how to treat it.

 What is hay fever?